FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 ##### 1. OEP

 Login to GitHub [OEPs](https://github.com/ontio/OEPs) to view existing proposals and make new proposals.
 New proposals must be prototyped.
 The Ontology technical committee evaluates proposals and their prototype results, then submits projects to the Ontology Council.
 Pull requests are also welcome for existing proposals with no code implementation.
-The Ontology technical committee evaluates whether to accept the project based on the development application and sends it to the Ontology council.
-The Ontology council will consider giving appropriate compensation if the proposal is a large contribution to Ontology or will have a large impact.
+The Ontology technical committee evaluates whether to accept the project based on the development application and sends it to the Ontology Council.
+The Ontology Council will consider giving appropriate compensation if the proposal is a large contribution to Ontology or will have a large impact.

 ##### 2. Code contribution

-After start the project you can start development.
+After starting the project you can start development.
 Please submit a pull request according to the [GitHub standard processes](https://help.github.com/).
-The Ontology Technical committee will make an assessment and submit the report to the Ontology council.
+The Ontology Technical committee will make an assessment and submit the report to the Ontology Council.
 It will then provide compensation based on the results of the assessment.

-If a bug is found, submit a pull request according to the GitHub standard processes, which is evaluated by the Ontology technical committee and submitted to the Ontology council.
-After that, a compensation is given based on the evaluation result.
+If a bug is found, submit a pull request according to the GitHub standard processes, which is evaluated by the Ontology technical committee and submitted to the Ontology Council.
+After that, compensation is given based on the evaluation result.

-##### 3. dApp
+##### 3. dApps

-Ontology welcome the community to build dApps in the ecosystem.
+Ontology welcomes the community to build dApps in the ecosystem.
 If you have general inquiries regarding support, please refer to our [Organizational cooperation](https://info.ont.io/cooperation/en) portal.

 Ontology has its own ecosystem accelerator program, which aims to incubate new dApps.
 The program invites technology and product experts across fields to collaborate in entrepreneurship and build new distributed business applications based on Ontology’s next-generation public chain infrastructure to build an open-source, open-minded, and collaborative distributed trust ecosystem.
 The Ontology Olympus Accelerator program will provide complete technical, marketing, funding, talent, and legal compliance support.
-For more information please visit [Ontology Olympus Accelerator](https://medium.com/ontologynetwork/ontology-launches-ecosystem-accelerator-program-ontology-olympus-accelerator-ooa-a2ad9229de83)
+For more information please visit [Ontology Olympus Accelerator](https://medium.com/ontologynetwork/ontology-launches-ecosystem-accelerator-program-ontology-olympus-accelerator-ooa-a2ad9229de83).

 ### Compensation

-Compensation for qualified contributions, cf. standard process for community contributions, will be based on case-by-case evaluation conducted by the Ontology technical committee and approved by the Ontology council.
+Compensation for qualified contributions are made according to the standard process for community contributions.
+They will be based on case-by-case evaluation conducted by the Ontology technical committee and approved by the Ontology Council.
 Compensation is distributed upon project completion and evaluation.

-##### How we measure the rewards
+##### How we measure compensation

-Our first approach will be based on case-by-case evaluation, hence as the community grow we will gain experience and be able to build a comprehensive framework.
-In general, when assessing the compensation we will look at three factors:
+Our first approach will be based on case-by-case evaluation, hence as the community grows we will gain experience and be able to build a comprehensive framework.
+In general, when assessing compensation we will look at three factors:

 - Effort
-  - Amount of people/teams involved and their technical expertise
+  - Number of people/teams involved and their technical expertise
-  - The total amount of manhours
+  - Total amount of manhours
   - Project duration
   - Involvement of community/Ontology technical committee
-- The projects degree of difficulty
+- Projects degree of difficulty
-  - Technologies
+  - Technology
   - Design and architecture
   - Requirements
   - Scope